It all started with a miracle

 I first encountered meditation and mindfulness through Thich Nhat Hanh’s book The Miracle of Mindfulness.
 At the time, I was struggling with finding work-life balance as a public high school teacher.
-I never seemed to have much time for myself – just a few hours on Sunday afternoons.
+I rarely had much time for myself – just a few hours on Sunday afternoons.
 If I was lucky.

 My work days would start at dawn.
 I’d wake up, work on lesson plans, and then go to school.
-At around 6pm, I would go home with mixed feelings about my worth as a teacher, make more lesson plans, eat dinner in 5-10 minutes, work some more, and then go to bed, to repeat again the next day.
-Weekends were the same minus teaching lessons.
+At around 6pm, I would go home with mixed feelings about my worth as a teacher.
+I’d write more lesson plans, eat dinner in 5-10 minutes, work some more, and then go to bed.
+Weekends were much the same.
 Sometimes I’d go to the gym for an hour.
-On top of lesson preparation, I was learning school protocols, preparing for meetings, and training myself to check my work emails regularly.
-I was also frequently defending my ideas and approach to teaching.
-My life felt overwhelming, exhausting, and emotionally painful.
+On top of lesson preparation and marking, I was reading and sending countless emails, preparing for meetings and weathering the criticism of administrators, parents, and students.
+Life felt overwhelming, exhausting, and emotionally painful.

-I was willing to try almost anything to survive – even ‘hippy stuff.’
-Making an effort to meditate led to a glimpse of a peace that escapism or alcohol couldn’t provide.
-These early attempts at meditation saved me from certain burnout and depression.
+I was willing to try almost anything to survive – even ‘hippy stuff’ like meditating.
+My early attempts at meditation saved me from certain burnout and depression.
+They led to a glimpse of a peace that escapism or alcohol couldn’t provide.
+Deep, calm peace.

 Having discovered an alternative to the whirlwind of self-criticism, anger, fear, stress, and shame inside, I began to put more effort into meditating.
 I incorporated what seemed useful for me and didn’t worry about the rest.